Hike #10 (Urban Hike #4): Outer Richmond, aka the Dumpling trail

 Sidenote: at Tia I asked the bartender for a water with my marg (hydrate before you recreate), he told me they don’t serve water.
 I laughed.
 He never gave me water.

 So at 3 miles, in a light tequila haze, we made our way back down to Geary and over to John Campbell’s Irish Bakery (which, btw, is open until 10pm.)
 This place COMPLETELY ROCKS.
-We got some apple fluffers, snowballs, and scones to tack on to our caloric marathon.
-All were awesome.
+We got some apple fluffers, snowballs, and scones.
+Because we needed some extra calories.

 Final pub stop of the night, The Plough and Stars, where we finally found our live Irish music!
 These dudes were definitely Irish, and they jammed.